Don’t we all love candles? By lighting a few candles, you can bring a cozy atmosphere to any boring room.

 Even though they can look similar from the outside, every single candle wax type is a little different from the other.

-The main thing to keep in mind is that the melting point of candle wax can different a lot.
+However, the main thing to keep in mind is that the melting point of candle wax can different a lot.
 For example, beeswax has a higher melting point than most other natural waxes.

 Additionally, some waxes naturally have some color to them.
 So you don’t always need to use candle dye to give some color to your candles.